abhiyan007/HoneyShield/README.md

 | 27017 | MongoDB | Ransomware targeting open databases |
 | 8443 | HTTPS Alt | Web app scanners |

 **Port 80 is the crown jewel.** It serves a convincing fake NAS admin login page.
-When a bot or attacker submits a login form, the credentials they tried get captured and logged — you actually see the real passwords circulating in credential stuffing lists.
+When a bot or attacker submits a login form, the credentials they tried get captured and logged.
+You actually see the real passwords circulating on credential-stuffing lists.

 ---